 Alcoholism Treatment Statistics

-One in twelve Americans suffers from alcohol use disorder.
+Did you know that one in twelve Americans suffers from alcohol use disorder?

 It’s crucial for people to communicate and receive advice from an alcohol counselor frequently as they work toward recovery.
 Counseling creates a channel of communication that is open both during joyful and challenging times.